necatiozmen/movied-typescript/README.md

+## About
-Demo React - Redux project with Typescript
+React demo project build by Typescript

+Follow the same instructions on page https://github.com/necatiozmen/movied